Administration Initatives

 Tooth decay is preventable yet remains the most common chronic disease among children.
 The Centers for Disease Control and Prevention estimates that over 51 million school hours are lost due to tooth decay.
 Untreated cavities can cause pain and infections that may lead to problems with eating, speaking, playing, and learning.
 Children with poor oral health often miss more school and receive lower grades than children who do not.

 The Office of Oral Health’s (OOH) works very closely with various organizations to promote the importance of children’s oral and overall health.
-Some of the local organizations are: the New Mexico Oral Health Coalition (consisting of over 20 local oral health advocates), the New Mexico Primary Care Association, Health Action New Mexico, Santa Fe County Head Start, Water Utility offices of Santa Fe and Bernalillo County, City of Albuquerque Head Start, YDI Head Start, New Mexico Children Youth and Family Department, St. Joseph’s CHI home visiting program, Villa Therese Catholic Clinic, Native American Professional Parent Resources, the New Mexico Human Services Department, and the Office of School and Adolescent Health at DOH.
+Some of the local organizations are: the New Mexico Oral Health Coalition (consisting of over 20 local oral health advocates), the New Mexico Primary Care Association, Health Action New Mexico, Santa Fe County Head Start, Water Utility offices of Santa Fe and Bernalillo County, City of Albuquerque Head Start, YDI Head Start, New Mexico Children Youth and Family Department, St. Joseph’s CHI home visiting program, Villa Therese Catholic Clinic, Native American Professional Parent Resources, the New Mexico Health Care Authority, and the Office of School and Adolescent Health at DOH.

 Leveraging Medicaid to Expand Dental Coverage